decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 - As the query language, Presentation Exchange MUST be used and conform to the syntax defined in [[ref: OpenID4VP]], a profile of [[ref: Presentation Exchange]].
 - Decentralized Identifiers (DIDs), as defined in [[ref: DID Core]], MUST be used as identifiers of the entities.
 Implementations MUST support did:web and did:ion as a mandatory DID method as defined in [[ref: did-web]] and [[ref: did-ion]].
 - To bind an owner of a DID to a controller of a certain origin, a Well Known DID Configuration MUST be used as defined in [[ref: Well Known DID]].
-- For Revocation of VCs, Status List 2021 as defined in [[ref: Status List 2021]] MUST be used in combination with Identity Hubs as defined in [[ref: Identity Hub]] (Decentralized Web Node v0.0.1 predraft).
+- For Revocation of VCs, Status List 2021 as defined in [[ref: Status List 2021]] MUST discovered using either DID Relative URLs stored in an HTTPS URL or ID Hub be used in combination with Identity Hubs as defined in [[ref: Identity Hub]] (Decentralized Web Node v0.0.1 predraft).

 It is important to note that Cross-device SIOP is susceptible to a session phishing attack, where an attacker relays the request from a good Verifier/RP to a victim and is able to sign in as a victim.
 Implementers MUST implement mitigations most suitable to the use-case.
 For more details and concrete mitigations, see section 15 Security Considerations in [[ref: SIOPv2]].